donut2008/Calculator/README.md

 - After everything is installed, the installer might ask you to reboot your computer.
 Reboot if needed
 - Open the App1.sln file
 - Press F7 to build, and F5 to start with debugging/Ctrl+F5 to start without debugging.

+## I can't find the beta build in Releases!

+- Change the branch to "Beta"
+- Download the source code
+- Build it using the build instructions

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.